pymc-labs/pymc-marketing/docs/source/index.md

 ---

-## 📞 Schedule a Free Consultation for MMM & CLV Strategy
+## 📞 Schedule a Free Strategy Consultation

 Maximize your marketing ROI with a [free 30-minute strategy session](https://calendly.com/niall-oulton) with our PyMC-Marketing experts.
 Learn how Bayesian Marketing Mix Modeling and Customer Lifetime Value analytics can boost your organization by making smarter, data-driven decisions.